-- Prepare the planting bed by digging the soil so it's loose and workable.
-If it's not an established garden bed, chances are the soil could use the addition of some organic matter such as compost or peat moss.
-These are available at most local garden retailers.
+Prepare the planting bed: Dig soil so it's loose and workable.
+If it's not an established garden bed, chances are the soil could use the addition of some organic matter such as compost or peat moss, available at most local garden retailers.
 Loosen soil in the planting bed to a depth of at least 8”.
 Remove any weeds, rocks or other debris.
 You can mix in compost, other organic matter or slow releasing fertilizer if your soil lacks nutrients.